mkollada/radar-app/README.md

 ### `python-radar-server`

-This is the python API that downloads and processes
+This is the python API that downloads and processes the radar data

 ### `radap-app`